STAT545-UBC-hw-2018-19/hw02-fjbasedow/hw02-gapminder_exploration.md

 ![](hw02-gapminder_exploration_files/figure-markdown_github/unnamed-chunk-10-1.png)

-Next I am going to show how many countries there are per continent in first year of data collection, i.e. 1952.
-To make sure that the same number of countries is included in 1952 as in the whole data set, I will check if the number compares to the total number that I
+Next I am going to show how many countries there are per continent.
+Assuming that the number of countries recorded is the same for every year, we can use the data for one specific year to answer this question.
+However, to make sure that the same number of countries is included in 1952 as in the whole data set, I will check if the number compares to the total number that I determined above.

 ``` r
 gm_fy <- gapminder %>% filter(year == 1952) # filter gapminder for year 1952